Soft baked cookies, brownie bites recalled

-(WKBN)- The Food and Drug Administration (FDA) announced Tuesday that several baked snack products were recalled this week.
+The Food and Drug Administration announced Tuesday that several baked snack products were recalled this week.

 The FDA announced that Enjoy Life Natural Brands LLC has recalled several of its snacks, including cookies, chewy bars, breakfast ovals and brownies.
 The recall is due to the potential presence of hard plastic pieces.